IQ-tech/spinetic/README.md

 ```

 Make sure to import the required styles, components, and configuration types.
 Then, use the `Spinetic` component and `SpineticItem` component to create a carousel.
 Customize the appearance and behavior of the carousel through the configuration options.
 Finally, map through your items and wrap them in `SpineticItem` components to display them within the carousel.

+For more information, refer to the complete documentation and explore the carousel features in the playground by visiting the following link: [Spinetic Documentation](https://iq-tech.github.io/spinetic/?path=/docs/getting-started--documentation).